-Turin: reasons to put it on your travel wish list in 2022
+Turin: reasons to put it on your travel wish list

 It's our first day in Turin and we're enjoying an espresso on Piazza Vittorio Veneto, one of the city's most beautiful 19th century squares which opens out onto the River Po.
 The sun is shining as we take in the fabulous views across the river of its tree-lined banks and the imposing church of Gran Madre di Dio.
 A classic orange tram trundles past and we're suddenly transported to a 1960s Italian film set.
 Not such a stretch - Turin was the primary filming location for the comedy caper The Italian Job where getaway cars drive through the porticoed streets, and interrupt a wedding on the steps of the church.

 Stylish, elegant and effortlessly cool, Turin is one of the most cosmopolitan cities in Italy with a vibrant café and aperitivo scene, and a bustling nightlife: like Milan, but with less attitude.
 The capital city of the Piemonte region has a dreamy setting, nestled at the foothills of the Alps whose prominent peaks provide a picturesque backdrop to the acres of red rooftops.
 Bordered to the east by the River Po, this part of the city is home to a series of leafy parks and river walks.
 The Quadrilatero Romano to the northwest is the beating heart of the old city with its warren of narrow streets and lively atmosphere.
 The city is crisscrossed by a series of grand boulevards which branch out into some of the most beautiful squares imaginable.